Localized big bang stability for the Einstein-scalar field equations: Introduction

-It is important to note at this point that we can construct solutions to first order equations \eqref{for-G.1.S}-\eqref{for-M.2.S} for the frame variables from solutions of \eqref{tconf-ford-C.1}-\eqref{tconf-ford-C.8}, which we know exist, at least locally in time, by Theorem \ref{lag-exist-prop}.
+It is important to note at this point that we can construct solutions to the first order equations \eqref{for-G.1.S-intro}-\eqref{for-M.2.S-intro} for the frame variables from solutions of Lagrangian formulation of the reduced conformal Einstein-Euler equations, see \eqref{tconf-ford-C.1}-\eqref{tconf-ford-C.8}, which we know exist, at least locally in time, by Theorem \ref{lag-exist-prop}.
 This is because given a solution of \eqref{tconf-ford-C.1}-\eqref{tconf-ford-C.8}, we can solve the Fermi-Walker transport equations to obtain the orthonormal frame $e_i^\mu$, which we can then use along with the given solution to \eqref{tconf-ford-C.1}-\eqref{tconf-ford-C.8} to obtain all the frame fields \eqref{fields-intro}.